Dirakon/Bouncing-Ball-Game/README.md

 ### Acknowledgements
-The usage of SDL2_mixer is based on [this example](https://gitlab.homotopic.tech/haskell/sdl2-mixer/-/blob/master/examples/Basic/Main.hs).
+The usage of SDL2_mixer is based on [this example](https://gitlab.homotopic.tech/haskell/sdl2-mixer/-/blob/master/examples/Basic/Main.hs). <br>
-The usage of Gloss is based on [this post](https://andrew.gibiansky.com/blog/haskell/haskell-gloss/).
+The usage of Gloss is based on [this post](https://andrew.gibiansky.com/blog/haskell/haskell-gloss/). <br>
-The usage of C pre-processor is based on [this thread](https://stackoverflow.com/questions/6361846/where-can-i-learn-about-ifdef)
+The usage of C pre-processor is based on [this thread](https://stackoverflow.com/questions/6361846/where-can-i-learn-about-ifdef). <br>